How to Visit Magical Seiser Alm: Europe’s Biggest Mountain Meadow

 Route 10 – Round Ticket: €24

-Seiser Alm has many different hiking trails to explore the area.
+Seiser Alm has many different hiking trails and cable cars to explore the area.
 You can easily spend a whole day hiking around this mountain meadow.
-But there is this one gorgeous and probably most famous spot in Seiser Alm, with all these little cabins in the green wavy carpet landscape and the mountains outstanding in the background.
+But there is this one gorgeous and probably most famous spot in Seiser Alm, with these little cabins in the green wavy carpet landscape and the mountains outstanding in the background.
 And we’ll explain where to find this place.

 Win-Win for everyone